Clicker Heroes: Gameplay

-In Clicker Heroes, the player clicks on the enemy to damage and eventually kill it.
-0nce killed, the enemy drops gold that can be used to upgrade and purchase characters.
-Purchased characters automatically damage the enemy, increasing the player's total damage per second.
+In Clicker Heroes, the player clicks on the monster to damage and eventually kill it.
+Once killed, the monster drops gold that can be used to upgrade and purchase characters.
+Purchased characters automatically damage the monster, increasing the player's total damage per second.
 The game runs without the player needing to do anything.
 The player must kill ten enemies in one level to advance to the next level.
-Starting at level five, every fifth level is a boss level, which only requires the killing of one enemy to advance.
+Starting at level five, every fifth level is a boss level, which only requires the killing of one monster to advance.
 Boss levels have a timer; the player must kill the boss within the allotted time.
 Between levels 100 and 1,000, every hundredth zone's boss is a "centurion" boss that drops Hero Souls when killed.
 Additionally, every boss after level 100 has a 25% chance of being "primal".
 Primal bosses give much greater amounts of Hero Souls in later stages of the game.

 The goal of Clicker Heroes is to obtain Hero Souls, which can be used to buy Ancients that give the player benefits, the nature of which depends on which Ancient is purchased.
 After primal bosses are killed, the player must perform an Ascension before they receive Hero Souls.